-In this tutorial, we will show you how to install and configuration Cassandra on Ubuntu 16.04.
+In this tutorial, we will show you how to install and configuration Cassandra on Ubuntu 16.04 LTS.
 For those of you who didn’t know, Apache Cassandra is a NoSQL database intended for storing large amounts of data in a decentralized, highly available cluster.
 NoSQL refers to a database with a data model other than the tabular relations used in relational databases such as MySQL, PostgreSQL, and Microsoft SQL.
 The Apache Cassandra database is the right choice when you need scalability and high availability without compromising performance.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘